sky-chaser-high/adobe-illustrator-scripts/README.md

    If you don't select an image, all images will be targeted in the document.
 2. Select a folder in the dialog that appears.

-### Notes
-When selecting an image, select the image on the artboard rather than the image in the links panel.
+> **Warning**
-Missing linked files are not replaced.
+> Missing linked files are not replaced.
 Embedded files are also not possible.

+> **Note**
+> When selecting an image, select the image on the document rather than the image in the links panel.

 ### Requirements
 Illustrator CS4 or higher